im2fast4u/im2fast4u.github.io/_posts/2026-1-11-post-intro-to-quantum-mechanics.md

 In the 1920s, Louis de Broglie discovered that particles have wave-like properties.
 This suggested that particles behave like waves.
 So, are waves the same as particles?
 Waves and particles are still different things, although they act as they are the same.
 Thomas Young's double-slit experiment is also a great demonstration of the wave-particle duality.

 ## Conclusion
+Quantum mechanics is vast, and not easy at all.
+It requires lots of focus and passion.
+Louis de Broglie didn't easily discover the wave particle duality, and Erwin Schrodinger didn't discover quantum superposition just like that, it required lots of effort.
+These two principles, the wave-particle duality and superposition are defined and proven by Thomas Young's double-slit experiment, a famous experiment done in 1801.